HP319193/prisme.ai/docs/README.md

 Update **HostName** tags with the desired public DNS
 5. Copy the **Endpoint** url shown at the top of the **Static website hosting** area, we will need it later

-Now, lets's move on our CloudFront distribution with a custom HTTPS-enabled domain :
+Now, let's move on our CloudFront distribution with a custom HTTPS-enabled domain :
 1. Open AWS **Certificate Manager** service in **N.Virginia** region : we won't be able to use our certificate from CloudFront if we don't specify this precise region
 2. Issue a new certificate with the desired DNS
 3. Once the certificate is ready, create a **Web** distribution within **CloudFront** service